zapata-engineering/orquestra-core/docs/guides/backends.rst

 How to integrate your own backend @yogi
 =================================

-If you have credentials to access hardware, you can provide this to ``Quantumbackend`` when you initialize it.
+If you have credentials to access hardware, you can provide this to ``QuantumBackend`` when you initialize it.
 The process might vary between each backend.
-Check the ``Quantumbackend`` documentation for your hardware to find the credentials it accepts.
-If no credentials were provided, ``Quantumbackend`` will fail when you try to execute a function as you do not have permission to access the hardware. ``Quantumsimulator`` do not require any credentials as they are executed on a local environment.
+Check the ``QuantumBackend`` documentation for your hardware to find the credentials it accepts.
+If no credentials were provided, ``QuantumBackend`` will fail when you try to execute a function as you do not have permission to access the hardware. ``QuantumSimulator`` do not require any credentials as they are executed on a local environment.

 - two sections, one for real hardware, one for simulators -- hardware: credentials
 -- simulators: direct

+* conversion package
+* inherit backend classes
+* override abstract methods

 What to pay attention to, what comes out of the box, etc.